 You can review the name of the target project and bucket in the Target project configuration section.

-To create a new table, click the New Table button and select a table you want to write to the target project.
+To create a new table, click the New Table button and select the table you want to write to the target project.

 Configured tables are stored as configuration rows.
 Each table has different settings but they are all written to the same project and bucket.